-And since many salespeople don’t have to continue working with clients after the deal is closed, it’s hard for them to care about finding the right ones.
+And since the sales team doesn’t always have to continue working with clients after the deal is closed, it’s hard for them to care about finding the right ones.

 But a bad client doesn’t just create more work; it creates stress for the entire team.

-That’s why hiring the right salespeople and creating a supportive and cooperative environment is so important.
+That’s why hiring the right salespeople and creating a supportive and cooperative sales culture are so important.

-When you shift the metrics from the number of closed deals to the number of conversations a salesperson has, they can create their sales process around the avatar and customer journey the marketers have created—thus bringing in better clients.
+When you shift the metrics from the number of closed deals to the number of conversations a salesperson has, they can create their sales process around the avatar and customer journey the marketing team has created—thus bringing in better clients.

 And ending the sales vs marketing debate.

 Big companies move slowly and have a lot of moving parts, so it makes sense that these two groups might not be able to work together very effectively.
 But in small businesses, that doesn’t have to be the case.

 When a company is small, a cohesive, united front is vital.
 And this includes the marketing department and the sales team.

 Small and/or new businesses need more reliable revenue than large, established ones.
 The ground is always shaky until they have a solid customer base or processes that lead to consistent money coming in.

 That’s why sales and marketing have to work together.